jamsch/expo-speech-recognition/README.md

 ### Using the Web SpeechRecognition API

+> Note: this is intended for projects that rely on third party libraries that use the Web Speech API.
+If you're using this library directly, you should use the Direct Module API instead.

 Refer to the [SpeechRecognition MDN docs](https://developer.mozilla.org/en-US/docs/Web/API/SpeechRecognition) for usage.
 Note that some features (such as `grammars`) on some OSes aren't yet supported.

 ```ts